-Lake Information, Details & State Management
+Lake Info & State Management

 Dillon Lake is in Muskingum County.
 It covers 1325 acres of fishing water at normal pool.
 This lake is within Ohio Division of Wildlife District Four(4).